 The First Amendment of the Constitution of the United States of America guarantees American citizens a series of basic rights.
-These are the freedom to practise a religion of your choosing, the freedom to speak freely, the freedom of the press, the freedom to assemble for a common purpose and the freedom to petition government on a cause close to your heart.
-Together these freedoms are termed ‘freedom of expression’.
+These are the freedom to practice a religion of your choosing, the freedom to speak freely, the freedom of the press, the freedom to assemble for a common purpose, and the freedom to petition the government on a cause close to your heart.
+Together these freedoms are termed ‘freedom of expression.’

-The First Amendment, therefore, ensures that no government can legislate to remove any of these basic freedoms.
-By protecting the freedom of the individual and also limiting the power of the federal government, this amendment clearly established the principles for the future governance of the United States.
+Therefore, the First Amendment ensures that no government can legislate to remove any of these basic freedoms.
+By protecting the individual’s freedom and limiting the power of the federal government, the first amendment clearly established the principles for the United States’ future governance.

 The First Amendment seems to be quite clear in setting out the basic freedoms enjoyed by individuals.
 However, as time has passed and changes and developments occurred, it has been necessary for courts and legislators to make clear exactly what is protected and what is not.
-The interpretation of the First Amendment has led to landmark court cases and subsequent legislation to ensure that it is up-to-date.
+The First Amendment interpretation has led to landmark court cases and subsequent legislation to ensure it is up-to-date.

-The Supreme Court in the US has in the past guaranteed political free speech.
-The protection offered by its decisions ensure that the government cannot interfere to limit the right to express political opinions.
-The areas where the Supreme Court admits government interference is legitimate are inciting illegal acts, inciting violence, obscene language and pornography, symbolic means of expression (for example, burning draft cards) and commercial expression.
-This last one allows government to legislate to protect consumers from misleading advertisements.
+In the past, the Supreme Court in the US has guaranteed political free speech due to the First Amendment.
+The protection of political speech offered by its decisions ensures that the government cannot interfere to limit the right to express political opinions.
+The areas where the Supreme Court admits government interference is legitimate are inciting illegal acts, inciting violence, hate speech, obscene language and pornography, other obscene material, symbolic means of expression (for example, burning draft cards), and commercial speech.
+This last one allows the government to legislate to protect consumers from misleading advertisements.

-Similar conventions cover the freedom of the press, The Supreme Court has moved in the past to protect the rights of the press to publish material that might be libellous.
-It is up to the injured party to prove that the statements made were not true and that they were published maliciously.
-The governemnt is only permitted to step in an prevent publication of any item if it can be proved there is ‘clear and present danger’ to national security by its appearing in print.
+Similar conventions brought by the First Amendment cover press freedom and the enforcement of censorship.
+The Supreme Court has moved in the past to protect the press’s rights to publish material that might be libelous.
+It is up to the injured party to prove that the statements were not true and were published maliciously.
+The government is only permitted to step in and prevent publication of any item if it can be proved there is ‘clear and present danger’ to national security by its appearing in print.